Removal of Impacted Wisdom Teeth: Find Out Everything You Should Know In This Guide

 Who is affected by impacted wisdom teeth?

 Any human being can have impacted teeth that can cause spontaneous pain.
 If the following three factors are present, chances are that your wisdom teeth will not grow properly.
 First, if your jaw bone lacks enough space for the wisdom teeth to erupt, then they won’t.
 Second, in case other teeth in your mouth blocks your wisdom tooth’s eruption path, it might fail to grow properly.
 Lastly, if the impacted tooth is angled or positioned improperly, it might fail to erupt or erupt partially.
 There are various types of impacted teeth positions: distal, mesial, vertical, horizontal, bony and soft tissue.
-The only way to know which of these impactions affect you is to see a dental specialist at URBN Dental to best decide the treatment needed for these specific situations.
+The only way to know which of these impactions affect you is to see a dentist at URBN Dental to best decide the treatment needed for these specific situations.

-Mesial means that your wisdom tooth points forward toward the front of your mouth and it is rather common.
+A mesial impacted wisdom tooth means that your wisdom tooth points forward toward the front of your mouth and it is rather common.
 Vertical impactions tend to have a pretty normal orientation while the horizontal/transverse impacted teeth lie on their side.
 A distal or disto-angular impaction has a positioning that is often directed to the rear of the mouth.
 This is the most difficult tooth to remove while the vertical one is the easiest.

 Fully-bony impactions are also called hard tissue impactions and refer to when a tooth lies mainly in the jawbone.
 This means that the tooth is totally enclosed by the bone tissue.
 If it’s a partial-bony tooth, it means that part of it is visible and the rest is hidden.
-A soft tissue impaction is the kind where the tooth’s crown has penetrated via the bone but has not totally erupted via your gum tissue.
+A soft tissue impaction is a kind where the tooth’s crown has penetrated via the bone but has not totally teeth erupted via your gum tissue.
 Fully-bony and partial-bony impactions are the hardest to treat and surgery is involved.

 How do you treat impacted wisdom teeth?